DXF & SVG Import

 Quantities, units, and placement

-File → Import QTY/Part… lists each selected file with a quantity input and a per-file Inch / MM selector, so a metric DXF drops into an inch job without touching global settings.
+File → Import QTY/Part… lists each selected file with a quantity input and a per-file Inch / MM selector, so a metric DXF drops into an inch job without touching global settings — plus the same per-layer Cut/Engrave toggles for multi-layer files, right in the dialog.
 Extra copies import as linked duplicates that share one toolpath set with their master.
 When a single file contains several parts, a dialog offers Keep Placement (preserve source X/Y — parts that fall outside every sheet are moved to the staging area, never lost) or Grid Layout (stage everything in a row).
 From there, drag parts onto the sheet or let auto-nesting place them.